fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ### Redux

 Facebook has an implementation for Flux, but we will be using the [Redux](https://redux.js.org) - library.
-It works with the same princible, but is a bit simpler.
+It works with the same principle, but is a bit simpler.
 Facebook also uses Redux now instead of their original Flux.

 We will get to know Redux by implementing a counter application yet again: